For nearly a century, the veterinary laboratory at

 Africa stays ahead of the field in animal disease diagnostics and prophylaxis.

-In the ARC, the ARC-OVI functions as a strategic facility that
+In the ARC, the ARC-OVR functions as a strategic facility that

 maintains good public assets and undertakes public good activities in the field